-Prerequisites for FBQ usually consist of Life Sciences 7B, EE Biol 100, and Stats 13 (or its equivalent).
+Prerequisites for the FBQ usually include of Life Sciences 7B, EE Biol 100, and Stats 13 (or its equivalent).

-Applications are available a year in advance through the EEB Undergraduate CCLE Listserv and the department web site, www.eeb.ucla.edu.
+Applications are available approximately one year in advance through the EEB Undergraduate CCLE Listserv and links on this page.

 The typical cost of the FBQ includes normal UCLA tuition plus room and board at the same rate as UCLA dorms with a meal plan.
 Please contact the Financial Aid Office, to find out if your aid can cover these costs.
 Scholarship information is available at the Scholarship Resource Center.